bitfocus/companion-module-obs-studio/companion/HELP.md

 **Sources**

-- Source Visible (If a source is visible in the program, change the style of the button)
+- Source Visible in Program (If a source is visible in the program, change the style of the button)
+- Source Active in Preview
 - Source Enabled in Scene (If a source is enabled in a specific scene, change the style of the button)
 - Filter Enabled
 - Audio Muted
 - Audio Monitoring
 - Audio Track Enabled
-- Volume
+- Audio Volume (If a source is at an exact volume in dB)
+- Audio Peaking (If a source's peak level is above a threshold)
 - Media Playing
-- Media Source Remaining Time (If remaining time of a media source is below a threshold, change the style of the button)
+- Media Remaining Time (If remaining time of a media source is below a threshold, change the style of the button)

+Value feedbacks report a number rather than a style.
+Bind one to a button's local variable and use it in an expression, such as the value of a gauge:

+- Audio Peak Level (dB)
+- Audio Volume (dB)
+- Audio Balance (%)
+- Audio Sync Offset (ms)
+- Media Playback Progress (%)
+- Media Remaining Time (seconds)

 **General**